wixplosives/stylable.io/docs/guides/stylable-component-library.md

 > **Note**:
 > It is recommended to leave the project's CSS rulesets empty with no declarations.
 These should be defined in a theme file.

-## Themable components
+## Customizable components

-Your components should be as easy to style and theme as possible.
+Your components should be as easy to style as possible.
 We recommend following these guidelines when planning:

 * Expose a good style API and its [custom states](../references/pseudo-classes.md).
 * The component API should contain the minimum styling required for the component to function.
 For example some components may require layout.